JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 > _2. A Creator Son of God became one of you; he is your elder brother in fact; and if in spirit you become truly related brothers of Christ, the victorious Michael, then in spirit must you also be sons of that Father which you have in common—even the Universal Father of all._
 > _3. You are sons because the spirit of a Son has been poured out upon you, has been freely and certainly bestowed upon all Urantia races.
 This spirit ever draws you toward the divine Son, who is its source, and toward the Paradise Father, who is the source of that divine Son._
 > _4. Of his divine free-willness, the Universal Father has given you your creature personalities.
 You have been endowed with a measure of that divine spontaneity of freewill action which God shares with all who may become his sons._
-> _5. There dwells within you a fragment of the Universal Father, and you are thus directly related to the divine Father of all the Sons of God._ ([UB 40:6.1-8](/en/The_Urantia_Book/40#p6_1))
+> _5. There dwells within you a fragment of the Universal Father, and you are thus directly related to the divine Father of all the Sons of God._ (<a id="a137_147"></a>[UB 40:6.1-8](/en/The_Urantia_Book/40#p6_1))

 **Santiago:** All these valuable reviews make me abound in the idea that “not everyone survives”, because it seems true and evident that the minimum necessary can be very low, but there is a minimum, and it is always required not the knowledge of the human being, but the will to want to aspire to God (in some more or less rudimentary way), but the constant and continued attitude of "I'm not interested in those issues, that doesn't worry me, or I don't need any of that , it is for weak minds, I am self-sufficient, pride is the beginning of sin...

 **Eduardo:** I am sending you a paragraph taken from the Dto.
 49, Section 6.
 I consider that this section is enlightening for the topic:

 > _Thus are the sleeping survivors of a planetary age repersonalized in the dispensational roll calls.
 But with regard to the nonsalvable personalities of a realm, no immortal spirit is present to function with the group guardians of destiny, and this constitutes cessation of creature existence.
-While some of your records have pictured these events as taking place on the planets of mortal death, ***they all really occur on the mansion worlds***._ ([UB 49:6.7](/en/The_Urantia_Book/49#p6_7))
+While some of your records have pictured these events as taking place on the planets of mortal death, ***they all really occur on the mansion worlds***._ (<a id="a143_452"></a>[UB 49:6.7](/en/The_Urantia_Book/49#p6_7))

 It also says, although not quite to the point (I remember that we have dealt with it previously in this forum) that:

 > _2. ***Mortals of the individual orders of ascension.*** The individual progress of human beings is measured by their successive attainment and traversal ***(mastery) of the seven cosmic circles***.
 These circles of mortal progression are levels of associated intellectual, social, spiritual, and cosmic-insight values.
 Starting out in the seventh circle, mortals strive for the first, and all who have attained the third immediately have personal guardians of destiny assigned to them.
 These mortals may be repersonalized in the morontia life independent of dispensational or other adjudications._
 >
 > Throughout the earlier ages of an evolutionary world, few mortals go to judgment on the third day.
 But as the ages pass, more and more the personal guardians of destiny are assigned to the advancing mortals, and thus increasing numbers of these evolving creatures are repersonalized on the first mansion world on the third day after natural death.
-On such occasions the return of the Adjuster signalizes the awakening of the human soul, and this is the repersonalization of the dead just as literally as when the en masse roll is called at the end of a dispensation on the evolutionary worlds. ([UB 49:6.8-9](/en/The_Urantia_Book/49#p6_8))
+On such occasions the return of the Adjuster signalizes the awakening of the human soul, and this is the repersonalization of the dead just as literally as when the en masse roll is called at the end of a dispensation on the evolutionary worlds. (<a id="a149_597"></a>[UB 49:6.8-9](/en/The_Urantia_Book/49#p6_8))

-I have been reading the documents related to the Thought Adjuster (papers 107, 108, 109, 110 and 111) in which are found “The Task of the Adjuster in the Human Mind” ([UB 110:4](/en/The_Urantia_Book/110#p4)) and "The Seven Circles psychics” ([110-6](/en/The_Urantia_Book/110#p6)).
+I have been reading the documents related to the Thought Adjuster (papers 107, 108, 109, 110 and 111) in which are found “The Task of the Adjuster in the Human Mind” (<a id="a151_167"></a>[UB 110:4](/en/The_Urantia_Book/110#p4)) and "The Seven Circles psychics” (<a id="a151_242"></a>[110-6](/en/The_Urantia_Book/110#p6)).
 All of them are important for the subject at hand, they have some relation to survival and, of course, the great difficulties they have in being able to “tip on” some idea.
 But the one that has clarified my ideas the most has been paper 112 with all its sections.
 One paragraph says:

 > _On the evolutionary worlds, selfhood is material; it is a thing in the universe and as such is subject to the laws of material existence.
 It is a fact in time and is responsive to the vicissitudes thereof. ***Survival decisions must here be formulated.*** In the morontia state the self has become a new and more enduring universe reality, and its continuing growth is predicated on its increasing attunement to the mind and spirit circuits of the universes. ***Survival decisions are now being confirmed.*** When the self attains the spiritual level, it has become a secure value in the universe, and this new value is predicated upon the fact that ***survival decisions have been made,*** which fact has been witnessed by eternal fusion with the Thought Adjuster.
-And having achieved the status of a true universe value, the creature becomes liberated in potential for the seeking of the highest universe value—God._ ([UB 112:7.6](/en/The_Urantia_Book/112#p7_6))
+And having achieved the status of a true universe value, the creature becomes liberated in potential for the seeking of the highest universe value—God._ (<a id="a153_923"></a>[UB 112:7.6](/en/The_Urantia_Book/112#p7_6))

 I tell you that paper 113 is not wasted either, it is very indicative.
 The Fourth Part I leave it in your hands.